Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

-Enrolment in EXTRA-CVD started in September 2019 and ended in January 2022, spanning 29 months.
-We divided these into four enrolment intervals, $m = 1,\ldots, 4$.
-The first three intervals each spanned 7 months, while the final interval spanned 8 months.
-Each month considered was a 30-day period.
-Sensitivity analysis showed that the enrolment interval coefficient $\beta_m$ did not have a noticeable impact on the model results, and hence, the $\beta_m$ were omitted in the main analysis.
+Participants enrolled from September 2019 to January 2022 (29 months), divided into four intervals ($m = 1,\ldots, 4$): three 7-month and one 8-month intervals, with each month as a 30-day period.
+Sensitivity analysis showed enrollment interval effects $\beta_m$ had negligible impact, so they were omitted from the main analysis.

 First, consider the month-4 outcome as the outcome of interest.
-For each month, the intervention was defined as the average of each of the two intervention components within the centre of participant \(i\) among participants who were in their first 4 months of follow-up.
+For each month, the intervention was defined as the average of each of the two intervention components within the center of participant \(i\) among participants who were in their first 4 months of follow-up.
 The rationale was that the intervention intensity depended on how long a participant had been enrolled in the study: in the last few months of a participant's follow-up, the intervention intensity was typically lower.
-For example, if participant $i$ enrolled in February, we calculated the two average intervention components in each of the months from February to May in the centre among participants in their first 4 months of follow-up.
-Specifically, for February, we calculated the average of each of the two intervention components for all participants at the same centre as participant $i$ who were in their first 4 months of follow-up.
+For example, if participant $i$ enrolled in February, we calculated the two average intervention components in each of the months from February to May in the center among participants in their first 4 months of follow-up.
+Specifically, for February, we calculated the average of each of the two intervention components for all participants at the same center as participant $i$ who were in their first 4 months of follow-up.
 From the monthly averages for February, March, April, and May, we calculated the overall average for each intervention component across these 4 months.
-Let \(\Delta \text{SBP}_{4ij}\) be the change in SBP of participant \(i\) in centre $j$ from baseline to month 4 after enrolment.
-The month-4 counterfactual outcome under treatment $\Bolda$ for participant $i$ in centre $j$ enrolled during enrolment interval $k$ was modelled as where $i = 1,\ldots, n_{j}$, $j = 1,\ldots,3$, $\Bolda$ is the average of the 2 intervention components from baseline to month 4 and $\boldsymbol{\gamma}_j$ represents the fixed effect of centre $j$.

-Let $\Delta\text{SBP}_{12ij}$ be the change in SBP of participant $i$ from baseline to month 12 following enrolment.
-To define the interventions for each month, we calculated the average of each of the two intervention components in the centre of participant $i$ based on participants who were in baseline–month 4 of follow-up during the first 4-month interval, for months 5–8 of follow-up, we calculated the average during the second 4-month interval, and for months 9–12 of follow-up during the third 4-month interval.
-The month-12 counterfactual outcome of participant $i$ based on the average of each of the two intervention components over 12 months was modelled as

-Figure \ref{fig:sbp_combined} shows substantial variability in $\Delta\text{SBP}$ from baseline to month 12 across both intervention and control groups, with standard deviations of 20.2 mmHg and 19.6 mmHg, respectively.
-This level of variability is typical in blood pressure intervention studies; \citet{kuhmmer2016effectiveness} reported similar standard deviations (20.2 and 19.2 mmHg) in their trial.